openaia/doc.openaia/docs/index.rst

-.. meta-raspberrypi documentation master file, created by sphinx-quickstart on Tue May 23 09:51:24 2017.
+.. doc-meta-openaia documentation master file, created by sphinx-quickstart on Tue May 23 09:51:24 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to meta-raspberrypi's documentation!
+Welcome to doc-meta-openaia's documentation!
 ============================================

 Contents: